Kevinm360/Superstore-Sales-Analysis-and-Customer-Segmentation/README.md

 # Superstore-Sales-Analysis-and-Customer-Segmentation
 This project focuses on analyzing sales data from a retail company to understand customer purchase behavior and sales performance.
 The aim is to provide actionable insights that can help in making data-driven decisions for marketing strategies, inventory management, and customer retention.
+Source to dataset https://www.kaggle.com/datasets/vivek468/superstore-dataset-final/code

 Objectives